 Once cancer-causing changes are identified, scientists can gain a better understanding of the molecular basis of cancer growth, metastasis, and drug resistance.
 This is done using clinical data that describes how patients responded to cancer treatment, laboratory experiments using cell lines and model organisms, and big data analysis techniques.
 Putting large genomic datasets together and sharing them with researchers worldwide is an increasingly important strategy for cancer research, as this boosts the power of the data and opens new opportunities for discovery.
 Scientists at the National Institutes of Health (NIH), as well as around the world, are working diligently to identify genetic changes underlying cancer, determine their roles in tumor development and metastasis, and harness these findings to fight cancer.

 Importance of Cancer Genomics in Precision Cancer Medicine

-Genomic information about cancer is leading to better diagnoses and treatment strategies that are tailored to patients’ tumors.
-Precision medicine is the application of genomic insights to a therapeutic approach adapted specifically for each patient.
+Genomic information about cancer is leading to better diagnoses and treatment strategies that are tailored to patients’ tumors, an approach called precision medicine.
 As a result of research into the genomic changes associated with cancer, drugs have been developed to fight the disease in several ways:

-- Targeting enzymes that trigger the abnormal growth and survival of cancer cells
+- Inhibiting enzymes that trigger the abnormal growth and survival of cancer cells

 - Blocking aberrant gene expression characteristic of cancer cells

-- Imatinib (Gleevec) inhibits overactivity of a protein (called tyrosine kinase) in patients whose leukemia is caused by a chromosomal rearrangement.
+- Imatinib (Gleevec) inhibits overactivity of a protein (called Bcr-Abl tyrosine kinase) in patients whose leukemia is caused by a particular chromosomal rearrangement.